Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 Quickly, Wright developed and perfected his signature Prairie Style.
 Its ideals are grounded in the closeness to nature, with a focus on the organic merging of the house and the surrounding environment.
 This resulted in a series of Prairie Houses.
 Their style was characterized by an open floor plan, the use of local materials, and horizontal lines.
 These features made the houses more aligned with the surroundings.
 All those traits are still visible in Fallingwater, even though it was built several decades later, and it would be questionable to call it a Prairie House due to its location.

 Bad luck plagued Taliesin.
-Starting with the fire and murders in 1914, where Mamah was among the seven victims of a servant.
+Starting with the fire and murders in 1914, where Borthwick was among the seven victims of a servant.
 There was a subsequent fire, then the Great Depression hit.
 All of this combined caused a certain level of stagnation in Wright’s commissions.
 The recovery came only in 1932 when his new wife Olgivanna called for students to join Wright in Taliesin.
-This was the beginning of The Fellowship, which later converted into The School of Architecture at Taliesin.
+This was the beginning of the Taliesin Fellowship, which later converted into The School of Architecture in Paradise Valley, Arizona.

 The Fallingwater commission came at the perfect moment to revive Wright’s stalling career.
 At the same time, he already had experience, which benefited the project.
 It also allowed him to progress later when designing the Guggenheim Museum building in New York, yet another iconic achievement.